Ternary Weight Networks: Conclusion

 \section{Conclusion}

-We have proposed a ternary weight networks optimization problem and given an approximated solution with a simple but accurate ternary function.
-The proposed TWNs find a balance between the high accuracy of TWNs and the high model compression rate as well as potentially low computational requirements of BPWNs.
-Benchmarks demonstrate the superior performance of the proposed method.
+In this paper, we have introduced the simple, efficient, and accurate ternary weight networks for real world AI application which can reduce the memory usage about 16x and the the computation about 2x.
+We present the optimization problem of TWNs and give an approximated solution with a simple but effective ternary function.
+The proposed TWNs achieve a balance between accuracy and model compression rate as well as potentially low computational requirements of BPWNs.
+Empirical results on public benchmarks show the superior performance of the proposed method.